RISE: Leveraging Retrieval Techniques for Summarization Evaluation: Results

 Table \ref{tab:eval_t5_datasets} shows results when running on different datasets that are applicable with a T5 model.
 This also includes mixing datasets, to see whether we can benefit from mixtures.
 As the results first show, RISE shows it can transfer well across different datasets.
 While Multi-News is similar to the CNN/DM dataset used in SummEval, the other datasets SamSUM and the two Reddit variants are rather different.
 Suprisingly though, the model does not perform as well when mixing datasets -- RISE works better if trained on just a single dataset, either for transfering to a new domain or within a domain.

 Table \ref{tab:eval_longt5_datasets} shows results when training on datasets with LongT5.
 As shown, RISE with LongT5 does perform worse than that of T5 -- this can be expected as T5's full attention is better suited (this is also supported in the original LongT5 paper, where LongT5 on CNN/DM did not perform as well against other datasets when compared to training on long-context datasets).
 Despite the weaker performance, the model still performs comparable to other reference-free metrics, many of which we do not know how well they would scale up to long-context datasets.
+In terms of individual models, the model trained on Multi-News did slightly worse despite being news-related.
+This may be that LongT5 is better able to capture the full input, thus handling multiple documents, which differs from the other datasets presented and CNN/DM, in that they are all of a single document input.

 Table \ref{tab:eval_multi} shows the results of finetuning on the multilingual summarization task MLSUM.
 We finetuned on 3 of the languages within this task, Spanish (ES), German (DE), and French (FR).
 As can be seen, despite having been trained on other languages, RISE still shows strong correlation with human metrics when applied to an English dataset.